 Successful people don’t waste resources.
 They purposefully invest time, energy, passion, and cash.
 To invest more wisely in yourself you need a good investment strategy.
 If you don’t have an investment strategy you’re in the right place.
 The 10 Steps help you identify what you want, what you need, and how to begin building a plan and working it.
 Time is your most precious commodity.
 Social media and cats are major time wasters if they’re not part of your goal.
 But for the creative and passionate, they offer lucrative possibility when packaged for millions of folks who surf the internet for information or entertaining videos of bulldog puppies or calico kittens.
 Whoever creates the best performance award community may expand the brand into crazy quotes or epic costume failures.

 I’ve been successful many times.
 I’ve also screwed up and failed many times.
-Sound familiar?
 Success comes more often to engaged and passionate people.
 Infused with vitality, the serially-successful spend the vast majority of their energy looking forward.
 Hindsight is a great tool but it’s not a destination.
-Visionaries don’t rest on what is already accomplished, but what is possible.
+Visionaries don’t rest on what they already accomplished, but what is still possible.
 Even winners have bad days and Olympic medalists have coaches.

 Let’s be real — most of us wouldn’t dream of calling ourselves visionaries.
-I can barely remember yesterday and my crystal ball broke the day I got it.
-An absolute requirement of goal achievement is to correctly IDENTIFY them.
+I can barely remember yesterday.
+An absolute requirement of goal achievement is to correctly IDENTIFY your goals.

 YES.
 If that’s a deal-breaker there’s no reason to read any further unless your passion is reading stuff but never doing stuff.
 Good goals have commonality.
 No matter what you hope to achieve, good goals have these attributes: